Merkel lawmakers want ECB to supervise major banks only

 Her MPs echoed her wariness, saying in the proposal: "Quality must come before speed in all the preparations."

-Merkel has also warned that the recapitalisation of Spanish banks via the euro zone's new permanent bailout mechanism, the ESM, cannot go ahead before stronger cross-border banking supervision has been put in place.
+Merkel has also warned that the recapitalization of Spanish banks via the euro zone's new permanent bailout mechanism, the ESM, cannot go ahead before stronger cross-border banking supervision has been put in place.

 Differences over the shape and speed of oversight reforms were in evidence when finance ministers met in Cyprus last weekend.
 Germany has serious reservations about unified deposit guarantees, fearing its savers would be liable for the deposits of other countries' citizens - echoing its concerns about taking on liability for other euro zone states' debts.

 "Deposit guarantees will not be unified across Europe," said Merkel's lawmakers in the document.
-"Deposit guarantees may be harmonised but the responsibility must remain national."
+"Deposit guarantees may be harmonized but the responsibility must remain national."

 "Competence for monetary, fiscal and supervisory policy must not be assumed by the same decision-makers," they said.